Should You Try a Keto Diet if You Have Hypothyroidism?

 What is Hypothyroidism?

 Hypothyroidism, or having an underactive thyroid, is when your thyroid gland does not produce enough thyroid hormone.
-Thyroid hormones affect nearly every part of your body, including your metabolism, brain, heart, muscles, and skin.
+Thyroid hormones affect nearly every part of your body, including your metabolism, brain, heart, muscles, hair, and skin.
 Without enough thyroid hormone, all of your bodily processes slow down to a sluggish crawl.
-Research shows that women and those with autoimmune disease are more likely to develop hypothyroidism.3
+Research shows that women and those with autoimmune diseases are more likely to develop hypothyroidism.3

 The Role Your Adrenals Play